rohith2506/text-formatter/README.md

 For running the binary, `./formatter` and running the benchmark, `./benchmark`

-### Misc

-#### Correctness
-I have tested the logic with various edge cases and also compared the output with google docs with alignment running over there and comparing to the program output

-#### Input validation / Error handling
-For ASCII, I also included numerics because they can be part of words ( eg. 1500s ) but will print an error to STDERR when we encounter non-alphanumeric or spaces.
-Same goes with words that are longer than column width

-Note: Some confusion regarding ASCII which generally includes all chars from 0 - 255 but in the description, it was mentioned lowercase ASCII and uppercase ASCII.
-So I assumed that we just only alphanumerics.
-Anyways, if we want to change the condition, it's just one line change in `utils.hpp`

 #### Efficiency
 Let's say that length of the total string = `N` and number of words = `W`